Skip to main content

 2025 BMW R 1300 RT - Comfort & Economy

-Unsurprisingly, comfort is where the R 1300 RT promises to excel.
-The new bike’s styling is likely to be divisive, with a hint of the square-edged look that emerged with the debut of the R 1300 GS Adventure last year, but it’s all done in with the aim of boosting comfort and aerodynamic performance while incorporating enough luggage to satisfy long-distance riders.
+BMW has been evolving the RT range for close-on 50 years and each generation has got more comfortable.
+The new bike’s styling will be divisive, but it’s all done in with the aim of boosting comfort and aerodynamic performance while incorporating enough luggage to satisfy long-distance riders.

-The nose is dominated by that vast screen – available in a variety of different hights – and there are adjustable side trim sections to let riders tailor the airflow.
+The nose is dominated by that vast electrically-operated screen – available in a variety of different heights – and the fairing has adjustable side trim panels to tailor the airflow.

-BMW says that the rider triangle, defined by the position of the seat, pegs and bars, shifts the rider further forwards than before, improving controllability and feedback, and while the relationship between the seat and pegs is carried over from the old R 1250 RT, the bars are wider and swept further back.
+Like the R1300GS, the rider triangle, defined by the position of the seat, pegs and bars, shifts the rider further forwards than before, improving controllability and feedback.
+Unlike the GS, the relationship between seat and pegs is carried over from the old R1250 RT so there's more legroom and long-distance comfort than the GS offers.
+The new RT's bars are wider and swept further back.

 The rider’s seat is adjustable for height and tilt, over a 20mm range, and there’s more passenger legroom than on its predecessor.